-HMV reopening raises revival hopes for London's Oxford Street
+HMV Reopening Raises Revival Hopes For London's Oxford Street

 They also accuse them of questionable business practices and say they owe millions in unpaid business taxes.

-Geoff Barraclough, of Westminster Council which administers the area, told AFP he believed the reopening of HMV was a turning point for Oxford Street.
+Geoff Barraclough, of Westminster Council which administers the area, told AFP he believed the reopening of HMV was a real turning point.

-"Its return... is testimony that the buzz is back on the nation's most-loved high street," he said, highlighting the much-anticipated opening next year of an IKEA store.
+“Its testimony that the buzz is back on the nation's most-loved high street,” he said, highlighting the much-anticipated opening next year of an IKEA store.

 The Oxford Street flagship secured its place in musical history in 1962 when Brian Epstein cut a demo for The Beatles in the shop studio.